-My work has evolved from silence, in cultivating stillness and reverence while working.
-This contemplative practice weaves itself into my studio practice, offering it a kind of subtle weight.
+The objects I create have evolved from silence, in cultivating stillness and reverence while working.
+This contemplative practice weaves itself into my studio practice, offering it a subtle weight.